Are Yellow Sac Spiders Dangerous?

 The two species that are most common are Cheiracanthium inclusum and Cheiracanthium mildei.
 C. mildei is a common house spider.
 This species establishes its nest sac in the upper corners of rooms, in wall voids, and in secluded areas where food is available.
-C. inclusum can be found in homes, but you're more likely to find this species of yellow sac spider in your yard
+C. inclusum can be found in homes, but you're more likely to find this species of yellow sac spider in your yard.

 Yellow sac spiders become more noticeable in early summer due to the increased appearance of male spiders searching for a mate.
 You may also notice the egg sacs left by the females.
-A typical female yellow sac spider can have five eggs sacs.
+A typical female yellow sac spider can have five egg sacs.
 From these sacs, around 40 spiderlings will hatch.

 Yellow sac spiders are hunters.
-For this reason, they may climb into a shoe, get in a clothing that has been left on the floor, or climb into your bed.
+For this reason, they may climb into a shoe, get in clothing that has been left on the floor, or climb into your bed.
 It is a good idea to always shake shoes and clothing before putting them on to avoid accidental contact.
 When you get into bed, pull the sheets and covers down to take a quick check.
 Or consider ongoing pest service from a professional pest control company.

 If you need assistance with developing a residential pest control plan for your home, and you live in our Illinois service area, let the professionals here at Quik-Kill Pest Eliminators assist you.
 We've been serving Peoria, IL & The Quad Cities with effective pest solutions since 1929.
 You can trust the team at Quik-Kill to deliver results and help you keep your home a pest-free zone.
 Reach out today!